NOTICE OF PRIVACY PRACTICES POLICY

 III.
 Changes to This Notice

 We reserve the right to change this notice.
 We reserve the right to make the revised or changed notice effective for health information we already have about you as well as any information we receive in the future.
 We will post a copy of the current notice in our facility.
 The notice will contain on each page, in the top left-hand corner, the effective date.
-In addition, each time you register for treatment or health care services, we will offer you a copy of the current notice in effect.
+In addition, each time you register for treatment or healthcare services, we will offer you a copy of the current notice in effect.

-V. Other Uses of Health Information
+- Other Uses of Health Information

-VI.
-Acknowledgment of Receipt of Notice
+- Acknowledgment of Receipt of Notice

 Upon admission to Covenant Woods, we will ask you to sign an acknowledgment that you received this Notice.
+If you choose, or are not able to sign, a staff member will complete the acknowledgement form by signing their name.
+The acknowledgement will be filed with your records.